sretcher/chi-squared-speech/README.md

 ![summary](distribution-speech.png)

 The above table gives us the summary statistics of our dataset.
 If we square the standard deviation, we get our sample variance which is 3999.666.
+Using the formula χ2=(n−1)s^2/σ^2, our test statistic is equal to 77.7712.
 Since we are assuming the population is normally distributed and we have a random sample, the sampling distribution of the sample variance and our test statistic will have a chi-square distribution.

-Using the formula χ2=(n−1)s^2/σ^2, our test statistic is equal to 77.7712.
+## Test of Hypotheses

+Using a rejection region approach, we first must find the critical values of the chi-square distribution corresponding to a df of 70 and a level of signficance of .01.

+We need to find two critical values because we are doing a two-tailed test.
+Using a table, we find that our critical values are  χ2(.995) = 43.2752 and  χ2(.005) = 104.215.
+Since 77.7712 > 43.2752 and 77.7712 < 104.215, we do not have enough evidence to reject the null hypothesis.